nest-desktop/nest-desktop/docs/user/setup.rst

 Now NEST Desktop is started.
 You can use NEST Desktop in the web browser at http://localhost:8000.

-**Installation is now complete!**
+**The installation is now complete!**
 :doc:`Now we can start constructing networks for the simulation! <usage>`.

-For more information read the full documentation of the `NEST Desktop Docker <https://github.com/nest-desktop/nest-desktop-docker>`__.
+For more information read the full documentation of `NEST Desktop Docker <https://github.com/nest-desktop/nest-desktop-docker>`__.

 Via Singularity for |linux|